overload-development-community/olmod/README.md

 - Fixes missing doors and teleporters in MP levels

+- Less strict item pickup for inverted segment MP levels, originally by terminal

+- Adds MP presets by Tobias

+- Allows more simultaneous sounds for large MP matches

 #### How to build

 - Open solution in Visual Studio 2017